openstack/swift/doc/source/deployment_guide.rst

                                                        letter `v`.
 token_life             86400                           The number of seconds a
                                                        token is valid.
+storage_url_scheme     default                         Scheme to return with
+                                                       storage urls: http,
+                                                       https, or default
+                                                       (chooses based on what
+                                                       the server is running
+                                                       as) This can be useful
+                                                       with an SSL load
+                                                       balancer in front of a
+                                                       non-SSL server.
 =====================  =============================== =======================

 Additionally, you need to list all the accounts/users you want here.
 The format